 The truth is, in today’s market it’s not uncommon for a listing to receive upwards of twenty offers!
 Which is a direct result of a considerable lack of inventory.
 It’s a seller’s market out there.
 The good news is, someone has to be the winning offer.
 And as long as you have the right agent, there is no reason why it shouldn’t be you!

 Get Pre-Qualified From A Reliable Lender

 Coming into an offer pre-qualified places you in a strong position.
 Coming into an offer pre-qualified from a lender with an excellent reputation will put you in an even better spot and can ease the buying process.
-One of our top agents, Heather Waters, explains, “My number one goal for all my transactions is to have it go as smoothly as possible with as little stress as possible.
-Using our preferred lenders is the best way we can guarantee this.
+One of our top agents, Fabian Silvas, explains, “My number one goal for all my transactions is to have it go as smoothly as possible with as little stress as possible.
+Using one of our preferred lenders is the best way we can guarantee this.
 They are professionals and are available to assist us even outside of typical business hours.
 They close on time.
 You’ll leave so happy that you will want to buy another home.”

 And while it definitely helps you, the buyer, finding a lender that’s easy to work with makes the whole situation more attractive to the seller as well.
 And if the lender has a reputation of closing deals on time, the seller can feel confident knowing there’s little risk the mortgage financing will fall through.